MRGhidini/SHM/README.md

 - Berg for test
 - GamersRebirthDL thanks for all your publications and your collaboration for test
 - rinnegatamante for the communication via rest json do vitadb
+- theheroGAC Thank you for updating the list of homebrews